 Ollie is currently writing his first novel as part of our Writers In Residence Scheme for early stage writers.
-He tells us about the writing journey so far, including his Vogue-inspired story line, the first book reading, and setting up a grassroots platform for under-represented writers.
+He tells us about the writing journey so far, including his Vogue-inspired story line (Going Vogue), the first book reading, and setting up a grassroots platform for under-represented writers.

 It’s been a busy few months since starting 2019 with the >news that I was going to be one of the first City Academy Writers in Residence.
 Balancing a full time job with my writing was (and still is) something at the forefront of my mind - there are ebbs and flows in the time I have to commit to writing but as long as I set deadlines every couple of weeks, I see myself pushing forward with that word count!